 The "First-Year Experience" is a strategically integrated approach to help support and prepare students for the transition from high school to college.
-The MCLA Onboarding Process, Orientation, Academies, the First 8 Weeks programs, and the First-Year Seminar (FSEM) course are designed to enhance meaningful participation in academics and co-curricular social life.
+The MCLA Onboarding Process, Orientation, Academies, and the First-Year Seminar (FSEM) course are designed to enhance meaningful participation in academics and co-curricular social life.
 This experience will foster students' enthusiasm for learning and create a sense of belonging in the MCLA Community.